Skip to content

 get_version

 Return engine + API version + protocol info.
 Unauthenticated — no API key required.
 Ask this tool to: · Verify the engine version your client is talking to. · Confirm wire compatibility (api_version CalVer). · Display a 'powered by KundaliMCP' line.
-Returns: · facts.engine_version, facts.api_version, facts.release_codename, facts.build Tier: Free (no auth required) · Typical response: <1 KB.
+Returns: · facts.engine_version, facts.api_version, facts.release_codename, facts.build Tier: All (no auth required) · Typical response: <1 KB.

 No input parameters.